 Just near the Porta Napoli, this busy small local bakery serves traditional Abruzzese fresh bread, pastries, and cakes.
 All at local non-inflated prices.

-The warm aromas arresting your senses force you to detour and beckons you to enter this patisserie.
+The warm aromas arresting your senses force you to detour and beckon you to enter this patisserie.

 Trattoria Don Ciccio

-The lady in the Panetieria Audreotti Pasticceria recommended Don Ciccio along Corso Ovidio 79/81, as one of the more authentic in Sulmona.
+The lady in the Panetieria Audreotti Pasticceria recommended trying Don Ciccio on Corso Ovidio 79/81, as one of the more authentic in Sulmona.

 Despite stopping by this cosy restaurant a couple of times, rammed with locals and fully booked, decide to venture further as the hunger pangs are too great.
 Will definitely give this place a sample next time as I’m sure it’s great.